civboot/civlua/zoa/README.md

 ```

 That is how data is STORED.
 A separate file and/or in-memory process then keeps an index of:
-* which idx's are root values and alive
+* An in-order list of root values and whether they are alive (`.zbi`)
-* specific fields it wants to lookup performantly
+* specific fields it wants to lookup performantly (details TBD but basically a
-* a file can be used for all indexes and an inmemory store can cache recent lookups and mutations.
-Details on the specific design of indexing a mutable database is another discussion.
+  large hash table pointing to the root idx's which match).

 Cleanup of a zoa file database (i.e. eliminating unused idx's) is done by
-* constructing a bitmap of all idx's
+* constructing a bitmap of all idx's (all values and sub-values), as well as
+  their types
+  * note: the types are necessary since the type information may be embedded
+    in a field/etc.
-* perform a mark-and sweep GC uaing the bitmap to find dead ones
+* perform a mark-and sweep GC using the bitmap to find dead ones
-* keep a lookup table of live -> new and rebuild the file without dead indexea
+* keep a lookup table of live -> new and rebuild the file without dead indexes
-* additional compactness can be gained with a separate hash table to dedup idx+ity values.
+* additional compactness can be gained with a separate hash table to dedup
+  idx+ity values.

 [Civboot]: http://civboot.org
 [packfmt]: https://www.lua.org/manual/5.3/manual.html#6.4.2